-You may want to write a list that includes:
+Consider writing a list that includes:

-- Detailed descriptions of your symptoms
+- Detailed descriptions of your symptoms.

-- Information about medical problems you've had
+- Information about health problems you've had.

-- Information about the medical problems of your parents or siblings
+- Information about your parents' or siblings' health problems.

-- All the medications and dietary supplements you take
+- The medications and dietary supplements you take.

-- Questions you want to ask the doctor
+- Questions you want to ask your health care provider.

-What to expect from your doctor
+What to expect from your health care provider

-Your doctor may ask:
+Your health care provider may ask:

 - When did your hiccups start?

-- How often do they occur?
+- How often do they happen?

-- Is there anything that worsens or alleviates them?
+- What worsens or relieves them?

-- What medications are you taking?
+- What medicines are you taking?

 - Have you had a sore throat or earache?